rajatmodi62/rajatmodi62.github.io/_posts/2026-08-07-cnn_equivariance.md

 For other people, the above post is garbage.
 They would prefer to enforce invariance through data augmentation.

+It remains to be seen which of those two paths is correct.
+I however, bet my horsies on the geometric argument.
+You dear reader, are free to choose your own camp.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> The prize in the end </span>